Table of contents

 But using it effectively involves carefully reviewing MCP servers and picking the one that best meets your integration requirements.

-To help you navigate this, I’ve broken down some best practices you can apply—based on our experience testing MCP servers and building one ourselves.
+To help you navigate this, I’ve broken down some best practices you can apply—based on our experience in testing MCP servers and building them.

 {{this-blog-only-cta}}